uQr/cordova-docs/DPS_test/articles/getting-started/create-first-app-using-vs-tools-apache-cordova.md

   If you see an error such as Cannot find module [modulename] or a build failure, see [Re-installing vs-tac](configure-vs-tools-apache-cordova.md#vstac).

-  If clearing the Cordova cache (or re-installing vs-tac) does not resolve the issue, see [Known Issues](http://go.microsoft.com/fwlink/p/?linkid=398782).
+  If clearing the Cordova cache (or re-installing vs-tac) does not resolve the issue, see [Known Issues](./known-issues/known-issues-general.md).

 3. Press Shift + F5 to stop debugging.

-Next steps:
+## Next steps

 * To continue this tutorial by creating the ToDoList sample app using AngularJS, see Create the ToDoList Sample App.